 David is also a conductor with a focus in new work, praised by the Washington Post for his interpretive skills and “precise baton.”
-He makes his debut next season at Chicago Opera Theatre, leading Stefan Weisman and David Cote's The Scarlet Ibis.
+He makes his debut this season at Chicago Opera Theatre, leading Stefan Weisman and David Cote's The Scarlet Ibis.
 This January, David conducted Cruzar la cara de la luna at New York City Opera.
 He also led the work at its premiere and recording, as well as its revivals in Houston, Lyric Chicago of Chicago, San Diego Opera, and Arizona Opera.
 David also conducted the world premiere of El Pasado Nunca Se Termina at Lyric Opera of Chicago, followed by performances at San Diego and HGO and returns to Fort Worth Opera to conduct the work this May.
 In addition to his commissioned work at HGO, David has conducted Gregory Spears’ The Bricklayer, Jack Perla's River of Light, and Jeeyoung Kim’s From My Mother’s Mother.
 He assisted on numerous productions, including the premieres of Spears's O Columbia, Iain Bell's A Christmas Carol, André Previn's Brief Encounter and Christopher Theofanidis's The Refuge in addition to productions of Lohengrin, Tosca, Serse, and A Midsummer Night’s Dream.
 He is a graduate of the Houston Grand Opera Studio.

 David served as Lorin Maazel’s assistant conductor for the Castleton Festival, where he prepared La Fanciulla del West for performances in Castleton and Spain, prepared both chorus and orchestra for concert performances, at times substituting for the Maestro in those concerts on short notice.
 He is also former Adler Fellow with San Francisco Opera.
 As an Adler, he conducted the premiere of Jack Perla’s Love/Hate and debuted his four hand piano piece ¡Bang Kiss Kiss Bang!
 He assisted on SFO operas including Nixon in China, Siegfried, Don Giovanni, and the premiere of Heart of a Soldier.
 He also works as an assistant conductor and chorus master at Wolf Trap Opera and Washington Concert Opera and as a pianist at Dallas Opera and Philadelphia Opera.